vdbromain/real-estate-price-prediction/README.md

 18) Plotting 14) 15) 16) 17)
 19) The most expensive municipalities in Wallonia where to rent an appartment
 20) The top 10 most expensive cities by average square m price in wallonia are

+# Modeling Part 3

+This part's goal is to answer my fictive client's question who could be : "How much could be the rent amount I can except for such an appartment all around Belgium ?"

+Remembering in Data_Analysis Part 2, he wanted to buy an appartment somewhere in Belgium where it could as fast as possible refund it renting it, he is looking at some appartments in Belgium and is guessing how much he could expect as rent for "such an appartment".

+That will be our common thread for this whole part.

+## Preprocessing Data Part

+I take the data from Data_acquisition Part 1.

+1. From the csv's file we get at the end of Data_acquisition part, I take only the renting appartment and Rez-de-chaussée everywhere in Belgium

+2. I add the column "Province" because I found it was an important feature to have in my model.

+3. I delete all the columns I didn't want to have in my features to only havethe features I wanted.

+   - 9 Features remain : Number of rooms, Living Area, Open fire, Terrace, Garden, Swimming pool, State of the building, Province

+   - 1 target : Renting price

+4. I looked for the outliers and found there are some.
+I deleted them.

+5. I had also to delete nearly 2288 buildings on 11072 rows because they haven't any living area mentionned.
+As I had their price, before deleting them, I tried to calculate their living area calculating the mean and also the median of the price per square m for each province but at the end I saw that my model's score were tremoundsly dropping so I had to delete them unfortunately.

+6. I also had to delete 2105 others rows on 8751 because they haven't any state of the building and I couldn't guess it, unfortunately.

+7. I put the non-numerical into numerical values using the pandas' function get_dummies on my features nammed "Province" and "State of the building"

+8. I finally get my dataframe ready to go in the modeling part with 6617 rows.

+## Modeling Part

+1.